libsdl-org/sdlwiki/SDL2/SDL_HINT_RENDER_OPENGL_SHADERS.md

 ## Remarks

-This variable can be set to the following values: "0" - Disable shaders "1"
+This variable can be set to the following values:

+- "0": Disable shaders
-- Enable shaders
+- "1": Enable shaders

-By default shaders are used if OpenGL supports them.

-## Default

 By default shaders are used if OpenGL supports them.